Monday-Friday8:00 a.m. -5:30 p.m.

 The Photography unit documents crime scenes through the use of digital imaging, videography and aerial photography.
 Digital image processing and custom printing services, and video production and enhancement are also provided to agencies in Jefferson County.

-The Firearms/ Tool Mark Unit will be operational in 2015.
-This unit will be responsible for the examination of firearms and the comparison of ammunition recovered from crime scenes to the ammunition of known firearms.
-The section will also examine and compare tools and tool marks recovered at crime scenes.
-Serial number restoration on weapons and other items of evidence will be part of the unit’s case work.
+The Firearms/ Tool Mark Unit began operations on November 11, 2015.
+This unit is responsible for the examination of firearms and the comparison of ammunition recovered from crime scenes to ammunition fired from known firearms.
+The unit is also responsible for performing serial number restoration on firearms and other items of evidence and conducting muzzle-to-target distance determinations.
+In 2016, the unit is slated to begin performing casework concerning the examination and comparison of tools and tool marks recovered at crime scenes.

 The JCRCL also provides examination, testing, testimony and expertise in the areas of Bloodstain Pattern Analysis, Footwear and Tire Track Examination, and Crime Scene response..